 - 1 tablespoon chopped fresh rosemary

 - 2 sprigs of fresh thyme, chopped

 - ¼ teaspoon pepper

 - Heat olive oil over medium heat in a large skillet.
-Add the potatoes and onion and cook, stirring occasionally until potatoes are tender, about 8 to 10 minutes (if you dice the potatoes larger, it will take longer so check for tenderness).
+Add the potatoes and onion and cook, stirring occasionally for 5 minutes.
+Cover the skillet and let the potatoes steam for another 5 to 6 minutes or until they are tender (if you dice the potatoes larger, it will take longer, so check for tenderness).

 Nutrition Information:Yield: 4 Serving Size: 1